PDFTron is now Apryse. Same great products, new name.

 If called without arguments, html2pdf.js returns a worker object.
 This worker in turn supports several methods and arguments.
 The library’s Promise-based API lets you chain methods sequentially, insert your own intermediate steps, or skip steps without difficulty.

-For this guide, we won’t do anything fancy, instead sticking to the default flow:
+For this guide, we won’t do anything fancy; instead, we'll just stick to the default flow:

 // This will implicitly create the canvas and PDF objects before saving.